Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 In conclusion, Industry 4.0 brought efficiency but also exposed vulnerabilities in South Africa’s electricity sector.
 The crisis underscored the need for resilient digital systems and robust asset management.
 Eskom’s subsequent reforms and technological upgrades demonstrate a corrective path, aligning with Industry 5.0’s emphasis on sustainability, ethical AI, and human-centric innovation.
 This trajectory positions South Africa for a more stable and future-ready energy ecosystem.

 #### References
-Eskom sustains a reliable power supply as generation performance strengthens - Eskom (Media Statements) (Accessed on 17 May 2026).
+Eskom sustains a reliable power supply as generation performance strengthens-Eskom (Media Statements) (Accessed on 17 May 2026).

-From the desk of the President - Monday, 06 October 2025 | The Presidency (Accessed on 17 May 2026).
+From the desk of the President - Monday, 06 October 2025-The Presidency (Accessed on 17 May 2026).

 Mazhar, T., Shahzad, T., Rehman, A.U. and Hamam, H., 2025.
 Integration of smart grid with industry 5.0: applications, challenges and solutions.
 Measurement: Energy, 5, p.100031.